The PAU Survey: galaxy stellar population properties estimates with narrowband data: Conclusion

-Overall, we find that while the PAUS narrow-band photometry provides a large improvement on the accuracy of photometric redshifts, the effect on the estimation of physical properties of galaxy stellar populations is not very significant.
-With stellar masses and SFRs being mostly derived robustly with broad-bands only, slight improvements can in general be expected for ages, metallicities or dust attenuation model parameters.
+Overall, we find that while the PAUS narrowband photometry provides a large improvement on the accuracy of photometric redshifts, the effect on the estimation of physical properties of galaxy stellar populations is not very significant.
+With stellar masses and SFRs being mostly derived robustly with broadbands only, slight improvements can in general be expected for ages, metallicities, or dust-attenuation model parameters.
 Still, the choice of SED fitting code, stellar spectral library as well as for example dust or gas models have a large impact too.
-This thus requires caution in the interpretation of physical parameters from photometry in galaxy studies and shows the clear drawbacks of even well resolved photometry in comparison the spectroscopy.
+Thus, this approach requires caution in the interpretation of physical parameters from photometry in galaxy studies and shows the clear drawbacks of even well resolved photometry in comparison the spectroscopy.

-Finally, we obtain a catalogue of new age, dust and metallicity measurements on the PAUS-COSMOS sample, that provides a more flexible and physically meaningful estimation, as it does not rely on simplified template fitting or fixing multiple SPS parameters (such as $Z_*$ or the dust attenuation curve) to reduce the dimensionality of the prior.
+Finally, we have obtained a catalogue of new age, dust and metallicity measurements on the PAUS-COSMOS sample, which provides a more flexible and physically meaningful estimation, as it does not rely on simplified template fitting or fixing multiple SPS parameters (e.g., $Z_*$ or the dust attenuation curve) to reduce the dimensionality of the prior.